 You probably know that my work involves helping people discover attention management as the new path to productivity.
 One of the ways to control your attention is to control your technology, so I thought I would share some of those tips here.

 First, remember, Just because you have a phone, doesn’t mean it has to be on.
-Just because it’s on, doesn’t mean to have to answer it if it rings.
+Just because it’s on, doesn’t mean you have to answer it if it rings.
 The same goes for email on your phone.
 In fact, you can have all the advantages of a smartphone without email.
 It’s so handy to have all of the other features available, particularly on an iPhone because there are so many.
 But the fact remains, YOU can be in control.
 In fact, that’s the secret to productivity.
 Mastering control over the details of your life (including the technology they come in on) so that they don’t control you.